Skip to main content

 Frequently asked questions about Tamiflu vs Xofluza

 Tamiflu and Xofluza are both antiviral medications.
 But they are not the same.
-Although they improve flu symptoms, they work differently and have different side effects.
+Although they both improve flu symptoms, they work differently and may have different costs or side effects.

 Is Tamiflu or Xofluza better?

 Tamiflu and Xofluza are both effective against the influenza virus.
-Xofluza is a newer drug that has been shown to improve flu symptoms faster than Tamiflu.
-It also only needs to be taken as a single dose, which some people may prefer.
-Consult a doctor or healthcare provider for medical advice and more information on the best treatment.
+Xofluza is a newer drug that may help improve flu symptoms faster than Tamiflu, although studies show their overall effectiveness is similar.
+Xofluza only needs to be taken as a single dose, which some people may prefer.
+Consult healthcare provider for medical advice and more information on the best treatment.

 Who can use Tamiflu and Xofluza?

-Tamiflu and Xofluza are used to treat acute uncomplicated influenza in adult and pediatric patients.
-These prescription medications are often used during influenza season to treat the flu or prevent severe illness from the flu.
-Tamiflu is approved to treat the flu in adults and children two weeks and older and prevent the flu in adults and children one year and older.
-Xofluza is approved to treat or prevent the flu in otherwise healthy adults, children five years and older, and high-risk individuals 12 years and older.
+Tamiflu and Xofluza treat uncomplicated influenza in adult and pediatric patients.
+Tamiflu is approved to treat the flu in adults and children aged 2 weeks and older and prevent the flu in adults and children 1 year and older.
+Xofluza is approved to treat or prevent the flu in adults and children 5 years and older.
 Both medications are generally safe in older adults 65 years and older.
-Consult a healthcare provider if you have other medical conditions or are pregnant or breastfeeding.

 Can you take Xofluza with Tamiflu?

 No. It is not recommended to take Xofluza and Tamiflu together.
 These drugs are prescribed as separate, individual options for the flu.
-Depending on your medical history and overall condition, one drug may be preferred over the other.
+One drug may be preferred depending on your medical history and overall condition.